Chef

 I loved Ratatouille as well, maybe even more than my kids -- thanks for asking!
 How much truth is there to what "Colette" said in that movie about there being so few women in high-end kitchens?
 If it's true, why do you think that is?

-Asked by baronvonawesome almost 12 years ago
+Asked by baronvonawesome over 12 years ago

 How are you, baron?
 Hope all is well.
 I think in Europe there are more barriers to women in high-end kitchens.
 From what I've read, even the males when they start out in high end kitchens, are treated brutally.
 I read "The Perfectionist: Life and Death in Haute Cuisine"; the young cook in the book would go home crying several times.
 For the women, the added sexism makes it doubly hard.
 Here in the US, there are a lot more women chefs, but cooking is a physically hard job.
 You're on your feet the whole time, you have to lift heavy things, and the speed of the line during the rush can be intimidating.
 I don't think most people have the personality, male or female, to work in a restaurant kitchen.
 Hmmm, I have to think about this more.
 Although I was the chef, I worked with all men in the last restaurant I worked (they were awesome, I loved working with them)!
 The women just didn't seem to work out.